jacques/docs.npmjs.com/content/enterprise/running-on-aws.md

 $ npm login --registry http://<your-server>:8080 --scope @demo
 ```

-Now, whenever npm sees the `@demo` scope in a package name — like `@demo/test-pkg` — it automatically will publish to and install from the private npm On-Site registry you’ve configured.
+Now, whenever npm sees the `@demo` scope in a package name — like `@demo/test-pkg` — it automatically will publish to and install from the private npm Enterprise registry you’ve configured.

 To quickly verify this, let’s create a tiny module and publish it as a private package: